CronaTheNeko/KinkyDungeonModDevUtils/README.md

 Effect: Stores each model given into `MDUModels` for use by `MDUGenerateTextKeysFromModels`, then passes the model to the original `AddModel` function

 ## MDUGenerateTextKeysFromModels
 This function goes through all models added by mods and pieces together the text keys required for adding names to those models and their layers.
+Also checks for new wardrobe categories and returns a placeholder key for those as well.

 Usage: With no parameters, this function will return all generated text keys.
 If you need to update your text keys, you can pass a dictionary object containing all your known text keys and this function will return the new ones.